TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>
 <br>

-Once we have our Notebook instance started up and having an "InService" status, we can fire up JupyterLab, the IDE for Jupyter Notebooks.
+Once the Notebook instance is started up with an "InService" status, we can fire up JupyterLab, the IDE for Jupyter Notebooks.
 <br>
 <br>